ModifyClusterNodePool

 The version of the container runtime.

-The CPU management policy of nodes in the node pool.
+The CPU management policy of the node.
 The following policies are supported if the Kubernetes version of the cluster is 1.12.6 or later:

 • static: allows pods with specific resource characteristics on the node to be granted enhanced CPU affinity and exclusivity.

-• none: specifies that the default CPU affinity is used.
+• none: indicates that the default CPU affinity scheme is used.

 Default value: none.